 “What is not” for Parmenides is either “something ouk anuston, inchoate, unreachable, and unsettled . . . [or] no more than the indefiniteness of empty, unbounded logical space.”26 The inchoate, indefinite, and unbounded silence of non-being seems to imply that it is simple or universal.

-We can see this through a thought experiment: after Mariana’s death, she precisely is not.
-But being-not does not belong to Mariana, since she is not.
-Moreover, unlike the way she is here or there in a definite way when she exists, “Mariana not being” seems neither to be here nor there; it seems to be everywhere.
+A thought experiment can help make this clear: after Mariana’s death, she precisely is not.
+Unlike the way she is here or there in a definite way when she exists, “Mariana not being” seems neither to be here nor there; it seems to be everywhere.
 The negation of her as an individual is not describable as the existence of a particular “not-being of Mariana.”
 After Mariana’s death, it cannot be said of her (as something that now is not) that she is brown, or tall, or even that she once was.
+Being-not does not belong to Mariana, since she is not.
 She no longer has features; her individuality is dissolved in non-being as a whole.
 Thus, what simply is not seems as though it can have no individuation, and therefore no properties that individuate it.
 Thus, it seems plausible to say that non-being is always simple or general, because it is indeterminate, infinite, inchoate.
-If it is possible to transfer the features of non-being to being, it would follow that being, too, is simple, and its simplicity would be secured by its implicit opposition to non-being.27
+If it were possible to transfer the features of non-being to being, it would follow that being, too, is simple, and the simplicity of being would be secured by its implicit opposition to non-being.27

 The generality of being and non-being makes it impossible to think or describe change.
-The refutation of change follows necessarily if coming into being is simple or general, or if being has only one sense.28 For nothing can come from being, simply, since there would be no difference between what comes to be and what is, so nothing would have happened.
+If coming into being is simple or general, or if being has only one sense, the refutation of change follows necessarily.28 For nothing can come from being, simply, since there would be no difference between what comes to be and what is, so nothing would have happened.
 Meanwhile, if something came from what is not, it would have to come from sheer nothingness.

-In short, unless what is and what is not can be made particular, unless we can distinguish particular kinds of being and non-being, then the thinking of change remains at an impasse.
+In short, unless what is and what is not can be made particular, unless we can distinguish particular kinds of being and non-being, then the thinking of change will remain at an impasse.
 Thus, the impasse about the being of genesis, and therefore change, depends on a failure to distinguish between particular beings and (or among) particular modes of being.
 If being is one simply and in general, there is no diversity in the way of speaking it.29

 The Claim That Being Is Particular